l7mp/stunner/README.md

 ### Testing

-STUNner comes with a simple STUN/TURN client called [`turncat`](utils/turncat) that can be used to test whether installation is successful.
+STUNner comes with a simple STUN/TURN client called [`turncat`](utils/turncat) that can be used to check you installation.
 The `turncat` client will open a UDP tunnel through STUNner into your Kubernetes cluster.
-This tunnel can be used to access any UDP service running inside the cluster; for more info, see the `turncat` [documentation](utils/turncat).
+This tunnel can be used to access any UDP service running inside the cluster;
+for more info, see the `turncat` [documentation](utils/turncat).

 For a quick verification that STUNner is up and running, we shall use `turncat` to reach the Kubernetes DNS service.